yashdholakia/python-fairbilling/README.md

 ### Usage

     ```python billing.py <inputfile>
     ```

     If provided valid input file with required format, it shall print the output similar as described in [Requirement Specification](#Requirement Specification)

+    There are 11 input files which covers different test scenarios like, Multiple Start and End, Only Start, Only End, Blank files, invalid entries etc

 #### Requirement Specification